Wilburn Cartwright: Later life

-Cartwright was elected Secretary of State of Oklahoma for four-year term in 1946.
-Cartwright was elected State auditor for four-year term in 1950.
-Cartwright was elected State corporation commissioner for six-year term in 1954 and reelected in 1960 and 1966.
+Cartwright was elected Secretary of State of Oklahoma for a four-year term in 1946.
+Cartwright was elected State auditor for a four-year term in 1950.
+Cartwright was elected State corporation commissioner for a six-year term in 1954 and reelected in 1960 and 1966.
 He was a resident of Oklahoma City, Oklahoma until his death there on March 14, 1979.
 He was interred in I.O.O.F.
 Cemetery, Norman, Oklahoma.